Conflict Minerals

 What products use conflict minerals?

-3TG are commonly used in electronic devices from mobile phones to televisions and much is sourced from DRC.
+3TG are commonly used in electronic devices from mobile phones to televisions and much is sourced from the Democratic Republic of Congo.
 The use of conflict minerals is a significant issue for electronics manufacturers such as Apple, Microsoft, and Dell.

 Alpkit Conflict Minerals Policy